Donald Henry Gaskins: 1971 or 1972

-Gaskins claims to have poisoned Martha Ann Dicks, Jr. (also known as "Clyde"), 20, in March 1971 or 1972, because of a rumor Gaskins was the father of her unborn child, because she was an alleged drug dealer who had supplied Kirby and Allsbrook, and/or because she got married and left for Texas to be with her wife.
+Gaskins claims to have poisoned Martha Ann Dicks Jr. (also known as "Clyde"), 20, in March 1971 or 1972, because of a rumor Gaskins was the father of her unborn child, because she was an alleged drug dealer who had supplied Kirby and Allsbrook, and/or because she got married and left for Texas to be with her husband.
 Dicks' bones were found in a ditch, but lost when given to a university to study.
 The box containing her remains was recovered on June 13, 2025, from a closet at the College of Charleston campus.

 1973

 Gaskins raped and drowned Doreen Hope Dempsey, 22, and her two-year-old daughter Robin Michelle Dempsey in June 1973.
-Gaskins had befriended Doreen Dempsey several years prior and (as an overt racist) became angry upon hearing she had become pregnant a second time by an African American man.
+Gaskins had befriended Doreen Dempsey several years prior and became angry upon hearing she had become pregnant a second time by an African American man.
 She had been living with Gaskins's friend Johnny Sellers and his brother Carl Sellers in North Charleston, South Carolina.
 They brought her to Gaskins's home in Prospect, and left her there to speak with Gaskins about staying with him for a short time while she was pregnant.
 Upset that Doreen was having a second biracial child, Gaskins responded by walking her to his backyard pond where he drowned both the mother and her toddler.